-- 5. Significant estimates have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.
-Significant estimates are estimates at the financial statement date that could change materially within the next year. - Related party relationships and transactions, including, but not limited to, revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 7.
-No events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to, or disclosure in, the financial statements or in the schedule of findings and questioned costs. - 8.
-We have not identified or been notified of any uncorrected financial statement misstatements.
+- 7. No events, including instances of noncompliance, have occurred subsequent to the financial statement date and through the date of this letter that would require adjustment to, or disclosure in, the financial statements or in the schedule of findings and questioned costs. - 8.
 You have proposed adjusting journal entries that have been posted to the entity's accounts.
 We have reviewed and approved those adjusting journal entries and understand the nature of the changes and their impact on the financial statements.
 We are in agreement with those adjustments and accept responsibility for them. - 9.
 We are not aware of any pending or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with U.S. GAAP, or which would affect federal award programs, and we have not consulted a lawyer concerning litigation, claims, or assessments. - 10.
 Guarantees, whether written or oral, under which the entity is contingently liable, if any, have been properly recorded or disclosed in accordance with U.S. GAAP. - 11.
-We have no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - 12.
+Arrangements with financial institutions involving repurchase, reverse repurchase, or securities lending agreements, compensating balances, or other arrangements involving restrictions on cash balances and line-of-credit or similar arrangements, have been properly recorded or disclosed in the financial statements. - 12.
+The fact that the amount of "uncollateralized" deposits or "uninsured, unregistered securities held by the counterparty, or by its trust department or agent but not in the entity's name" during the period significantly exceeded the amounts in those categories as of the financial statement date was properly disclosed in the financial statements. - 13.
+We have no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or equity. - 14.
 Capital assets have been evaluated for impairment as a result of significant and unexpected decline in service utility.
-Impairment loss and insurance recoveries have been properly recorded. - 13.
-We believe that all material expenditures that have been deferred to future periods will be recoverable. - 14.
-We believe that the actuarial assumptions and methods used to measure pension and other postemployment benefit liabilities and costs for financial accounting purposes are appropriate in the circumstances. - 15.
-We are unable to determine the possibility of a withdrawal liability in a multiple-employer benefit plan. - 16.
-We do not plan to make frequent amendments to our pension or other postemployment benefit plans.
+Impairment loss and insurance recoveries have been properly recorded. - 15.
+We believe that all material expenditures that have been deferred to future periods will be recoverable. - 16.
+We believe that the actuarial assumptions and methods used to measure pension liabilities and costs for financial accounting purposes are appropriate in the circumstances. - 17.
+We are unable to determine the possibility of a withdrawal liability in a multiple-employer benefit plan. - 18.
+We do not plan to make frequent amendments to our pension benefit plans.